sromeroi/aspectrum/README.md

 ASPECTRUM
 =========
-*POWERED BY Linux*

   Copyright (c) 2000
-  Santiago Romero Iglesias  -  sromero@escomposlinux.org
+  Santiago Romero Iglesias  -  sromero@gmail.com

   WHAT IS THIS PROGRAM FOR